Jahia/provisioning-tutorials/README.md

 | 04-jexperience | Installs and configures jExperience |
 | 05-cluster | Spins-up a 3 nodes Jahia cluster |

+## Prerequisites

+In order to follow these tutorials you will need the Docker Engine installed on your machine.

+__Note__: Please ensure that your Docker installation allows allocating up to 4GB of memory to a container.
+For MacOS users, in Docker go to Preferences>Advanced and set the memory limit to 4GB or more instead of the default 2GB.

 ## Documentation